mpv-player/mpv/DOCS/man/vf.rst

     implemented in mpv only).

     If a filter is not builtin, the ``lavfi-bridge`` will be automatically tried.
-Keep in mind that this filter does not support positional arguments like ``--vf=name=arg1:arg2``.
-Instead, you must use
-    ``--vf=name=arg1name=arg1value:...``.
-This bridge also does not support help output, and does not verify parameters before the filter is actually used.
+This bridge does not support help output, and does not verify parameters before the filter is actually used.
+Although the mpv syntax is rather similar to libavfilter's, it's not the same.
+(Which means not everything accepted by vf_lavfi's ``graph`` option will be accepted by ``--vf``.)

 Video filters are managed in lists.
 There are a few commands to manage the filter list.